 How about the market and competitive landscape??
 I’ve got to do some research to see if I’ll be able to differentiate my real estate wizardry in a highly crowded field.
 I’ll start with Google searches of property management companies in the area.
 Plus, I might consider a short term internship for a shop I’m already familiar with.
 Learn from the inside first, before taking the plunge.

 It’s all about the KPIs, baby!
 KPI stands for Key Performance Indicators.
 Strong revenue yield is great, but profitability is even better.
 Take the Airbnb Experiment for example.
 Last year this new side gig brought in super solid revenues.
 But the amount of money put in for setup made that inaugural year less profitable than it otherwise might’ve been.

-From the perspective of FIRE, where all things are hewn with passionate and cult-like (and sadly, often vapid beliefs)… The first and most important thing is to ensure I’m not consuming every hour of the day with this endeavor.
+From the perspective of FIRE, where all things are chewed-through with a passion like none other… The first and most important thing is to ensure I’m not consuming every hour of the day with this endeavor.
 Again, the goal is to limit this to part time.
 Semi-Fire, all day, every day.

 The cash flow has to be decent, generating oh, $2,000 a month?
 At least to start with.
 I recognize that it could take several months to turn a profit and see a dime of cash flow, so patience will be key.

 More than anything else, success is measured by FREEDOM.
 Will the business I stand up allow me and my family to travel on a whim?
 Will I avoid phone calls at 2AM to resolve clogged drains?
 I guess I could always hire an employee… 😉

 Starting a Business: What are My Next Steps?

 Research, research, research.
 (Then, research some more!)
 An interesting observation for those of you middle-aged or thereabouts: Reading and learning still works, long after college.
 Go figure!
 The trick is to make sure you’re diving into the right material and working with the right mentors.